markcheret/cheret-org/content/posts/lighthouse-project/index.en.md

 ![alt text](20221222-Lighthouse-Project-sketch-overlay.jpg "Sketch and finished work in comparison.")

-To highlight and pay respects to the creative process I have extracted, enlarged and overlayed the concept sketch over the result, showing how similar the product is to the original sketch.
+To highlight and pay respects to the creative process I have extracted, enlarged and overlaid the concept sketch over the result, showing how similar the product is to the original sketch.
 After creating the sketch I used a blank sheet of paper and outlined the contours with a [Faber-Castell Castell 9000 HB](https://www.faber-castell.de/produkte/Castell9000BleistiftHB/119000), traced the lines with a Pitt Artist Pen, erased the pencil sketch and then started colouring the piece.

 ## Output